 The stronger your market, the more likely it is that you’ll make top dollar as a part-time real estate agent.
 Based on our latest survey, we found that the state with the highest average real estate agent income was Virginia.
 There, the average income for a full-time real estate agent is over $100,000.
 You can check out the top ten list of states to see where yours falls on the list.

 2. How happy you are

 It’s true — your happiness can play a significant role in how much you earn.
-Our survey found that agents who are satisfied with their jobs earn about 4.5 times more than others.
+Our survey found that agents who are satisfied with their jobs earn about 3 times more than those who are not satisfied.